github commit notifier.

 • jq — json parsing in workflows

-this started as a proper rust service. webhook server, signature verification, proper error handling. looked good, worked well locally. then reality hit: i'd need a vps running 24/7 for a notification bot.
+this started as a proper rust service with a webhook server, signature verification, and all the proper error handling. it worked great locally, but then i realized i'd need to keep a vps running 24/7 just for a notification bot.

-telegram's markdownv2 format escapes nearly every special character. getting this right took multiple iterations:
+telegram's markdownv2 format escapes almost every special character, and getting this right took a few tries:

 escape() {